Kowal1996/Digit_Dash/README.md

 * User Games

 Logged-in users have the opportunity of checking all the games they played.
-There they can find information about how many games - One Out Of Twenty - they have played do far, date the game, how many score they got and lucky number which was drawn.
+There they can find information about how many games - One Out Of Twenty - they have played do far, dates the game, how many scores they got and lucky numbers which was drawn.

 ## Technologies